MarcoHassan/ETH-Smart-Contract/README.md

 ## Connection to Geth node

-At this stage all of the necessary libraries are downloaded and we turn to the python web3 API to connect to the running node.
+At this stage all of the necessary libraries are downloaded and the solidity scripts available.

+We turn to the python web3 API to connect to the running node.

 A documenation for the various connession possibilities is available at
 ___________________